DemonicallyInpired/Music-Analysis-System/README.md

 2.1 Product perspective: Upon the completion of this project, the music analysts (end users) would be able to predict key labels to determine various characteristics of a music sample.

-2.2 Product features: This project aims to design a deep learning algorithm based on LSTM and GRU, which will be capable of analysing and predicting the following characteristics of a music segment:
+2.2 Product features: This project aims to design a deep learning algorithm based on LSTM and GRU, which will be capable of analysing and predicting the following characteristics of a music segment:-
 - Number of notes
 - Number of instruments used
 - Composer